 Learning the alphabet is a big part of kindergarten.
 Students are being introduced to concepts that have to do with letters, their sounds, how to write them, and more.
-Having engaging alphabet activities at your fingertips is a great way to get students to absorb this essential concept!
+An alphabet chart is a great place to start, but having engaging alphabet activities at your fingertips is a great way to get students to actually absorb this essential concept!
 Adding your hands-on alphabet activities to centers is a great way to do this.
 Here are some of my favorite alphabet activities and how I use them in our Letter of the Week Centers.

 Build The Alphabet